bilalayub10/Shield-Insurance-Power-BI-Dashboard/README.md

 ## Project Objective
 This project aimed to **design an interactive Power BI dashboard** for Shield Insurance, a customer-focused insurance company.
 The primary objectives were to:
-*   Monitor customer and revenue growth.
+*   Monitor customer and revenue growth
-*   Track policy trends over time.
+*   Track policy trends over time
-*   Analyze performance by age group and sales mode.
+*   Analyze performance by age group and sales mode

 The core idea was to shift from static reporting to a more dynamic, insight-driven view of the business.